deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16259/index.md

 ![](figures/figures_18_0.png)

-> 🔼 Figure 6 shows a qualitative comparison of 4D reconstruction results between the proposed method and TotalRecon, highlighting the superior quality of shape, alignment, and completeness achieved by the proposed method.
+> 🔼 Figure 6 compares the 4D reconstruction results of the proposed method and TotalRecon, highlighting the improvements in agent shape, alignment, and environmental reconstruction accuracy.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Qualitative comparison with TotalRecon (Song et al., 2023) on 4D reconstruction.
 Top: reconstruction of the agent at at specific frame.
 Total-recon produces shapes with missing limbs and bone transformations that are misaligned with the shape, while our method produces complete shapes and good alignment.
 Bottom: reconstruction of the environment.
 TotalRecon produces distorted and incomplete geometry (due to lack of observations from a single video), while our method produces an accurate and complete environment reconstruction.